hashicorp-forge/terraform-provider-enos/README.md

 The enos remote exec resource is capable of running scripts or commands on a remote instance over an SSH transport.

-The following describes the enos_remote_file schema
+The following describes the enos_remote_file schema:

 |key|description|
 |-|-|